Tomoyuki Itamura: Career

 Itamura joined OLM in 2002, and he first served as an in-between animator on the studio's Pokémon Chronicles television series.
 In 2006, he storyboarded two episodes of Ray the Animation, and the following year left the studio, where he then joined Shaft.
 That year, he debuted as an episode director with the 3rd episode of Sayonara, Zetsubou-Sensei, and in 2008 debuted as a project director under the chief direction of Akiyuki Shinbo with Mahō Sensei Negima!: Shiroki Tsubasa Ala Alba.
 In 2012, Itamura succeeded Tatsuya Oishi as the successor to Shaft's adaptation of the Monogatari series following Oishi's decision to animate the Kizumonogatari novels in film format (which was completed in 2017).

-Beginning with Nisemonogatari, Itamura directed all subsequent televised Monogatari series productions until Owarimonogatari II in 2017, which was the year he left Shaft.
+Itamura was chosen to take over the Monogatari series succeeding Tatsuya Oishi due to Shinbo's faith in his abilities.
+In particular, Shinbo mentioned that he had been aware of Itamura since he joined Shaft, and the former believed that episode 2 of Bakemonogatari (which Itamura directed) was very good.
+Itamura stayed with the Monogatari series for the rest of its run until 2017 with Owarimonogatari II with the exception of Kizumonogatari that Oishi had directed.
+Shinbo took over as sole director for the final part of the Final Season books, Zoku Owarimonogatari, and Itamura went independent of Shaft.
+He spent a few years working around at various studios until finally settling around Bones and Liden Films where he directed his first series outside of Shaft, The Case Study of Vanitas at the former and Call of the Night at the latter (with Tetsuya Miyanishi, who had worked on Monogatari under Itamura, serving as a co-director).
+Both works, like Monogatari, involve vampires, which led to Itamura humorously saying that he seemed to have a connection to vampire stories.
+Although not his debut as a series director, The Case Study of Vanitas was Itamura's first work not under the chief direction of Shinbo, and he wanted to make a cool work even as an independent director.